Electric Grill LogoElectricGrill

 What we do

-We review electric grills the way our readers use them.
-That means testing in the places real people cook: a Brooklyn walk-up balcony with a propane ban in the lease, a suburban Ohio patio in February, a California apartment complex where the HOA measures smoke output with a complaint form.
-We cook through rain, cold snaps, and 95°F humidity, because a grill that only works on a perfect May evening is not a grill you own — it is a grill you rent from your own garage.
+We research electric grills the way our readers use them.
+That means weighing the evidence for the places real people cook: a walk-up balcony with a propane ban in the lease, a suburban patio in February, an apartment complex where the HOA tracks smoke with a complaint form.
+Owner reviews tell us how a grill holds up through rain, cold snaps, and humidity, because a grill that only works on a perfect May evening is not one you want to buy.

 03 / Revenue